-- 9.4 At the commencement of each meeting of a committee or subcommittee (or upon arrival, if arriving late) each member substituting for another member will declare the said substitution. - 9.5 Once a substitute has been declared as present in place of a member for a meeting of that committee or sub-committee, that substitute will take the place of the member and will be able to speak and vote (subject to the declaration of any interests, as is usual practice). - 9.6 Once a substitute has declared that he or she is substituting for another member, the original member will not be able to replace the substitute member during the course of the meeting.
-If the substitute member leaves the meeting during the course of the meeting, the original member will not be allowed to attend and vote in place of the substitute.
+- 9.3 At the commencement of each meeting of a committee or sub-committee (or upon arrival, if arriving late) each member substituting for another member will declare the said substitution. - 9.4 Once a substitute has been declared as present in place of a member for a meeting of that committee or sub-committee, that substitute will take the place of the member and will be able to speak and vote (subject to the declaration of any interests, as is usual practice).

-- 9.7 If, at the commencement of the meeting, the original member is present, then a substitution cannot take place. - 9.8 Any original member of a committee may seek a substitute from any of those on the appointed list of substitutes for that committee or sub-committee, provided that they are from the same political group to maintain political balance. - 9.9 No substitute member has the automatic right to substitute for another member who is not present; it is for the original member to select a substitute in accordance with paragraph 9.8 above. - 9.10 Substitute members cannot be appointed to attend meetings for a member who ceases to no longer be a member of the Council (ie by way of resignation, disqualification or death in service).
+- 9.5 Once a substitute has declared that he or she is substituting for another member, the original member will not be able to replace the substitute member during the course of the meeting.
+If the substitute member leaves the meeting during the course of the meeting, the original member will not be allowed to attend and vote in place of the substitute. - 9.6 If, at the commencement of the meeting, the original member is present, then a substitution cannot take place. - 9.7 Any original member of a committee may seek a substitute from any of those on the appointed list of substitutes for that committee or subcommittee. - 9.8 No substitute member has the automatic right to substitute for another member who is not present; it is for the original member to select a substitute.